nmattei/cmps3140/schedule.md

 published: true
 ---

-**Note:** This is an upper division computer science course, it is hard, there will be a lot of work.
+**Note:** This is an upper division computer science course, *it is hard*, there will be a lot of work.
 You will sometimes have multiple assignments at a time and be responsible for managing the deadlines.
 Expect to spend 4-6 hours per week **outside of class** on this course ([Tulane policy is 1-2 hours per hour in class](https://catalog.tulane.edu/)).
-Expected minimum workload is:
+Expected workload is:
   * Readings -- 1 hour per week.
   * Homeworks will generally be 1-2 hours of work.
   * Projects will be 10-15 hours of work.